Our Mission Statement

 Finally, every Leighdership student is randomly placed into one of four mixed-grade groups, called Famleighs.
 Each Famleigh is overseen by one specific Executive Officer.
 Family time is often used for goal setting, professional development, and games and icebreakers.
 During Famleigh time, students are able to ask their Executive Officer for clarification on any class assignments, projects, or ASB procedures.
 Famleigh meetings take place during class.

 Leighdership students are expected to participate in student work days two to three times a semester.
-Each work day is two hours in length, and is meant to prepare for upcoming large events such as homecoming, dances, etc. These work days are mandatory, and students are given the dates of the work days at the start of each semester.
+Each work day is approximately two hours in length, and is meant to prepare for upcoming large events such as homecoming, dances, etc. These work days are mandatory, and students are given as much notice as possible in order to plan.
 In addition to work days, other mandatory events for Leighdership students are the District Day of Service, District Day of Learning, and 8th Grade Welcome Day.
 It is also required that Leighdership students attend all dances.

 Please visit our "ASB Student Officers and Appointed Leaders" page under the Activities tab above to learn more about each Officer and Commissioner.